kasem-sm/SlimeKT/README.md

     </tr>
 </table>

+For more screenshots and screen-recording demo, [please visit our documentation]().

+## What's next

+SlimeKT is a _Work In Progress_ project and there are several features/ideas which are yet to be implemented.
+You can help us by contributing.
+Please don't forget to create a issue/feature request or pick any one you like.

 ## Contribution

 There is no special rules for contributing your expertise and making the open source community more powerful.
 Just don't forget to file a issue or start a discussion so that I may not be surprised when you create a pull request.
-Running `spotlessApply` before creating a Pull request would be <b><i>cherry on the cake</b></i>.
+Running `spotlessApply` before creating a pull request would be _cherry on the cake_.

 ## Articles related to this project